Business Logic Discovery with Decision Table

 fill decision table cell

-9. The decision of this rule is to request $10 delivery fee.
+9. The decision of this rule is to request a $10 delivery fee.
 Mark the action Request $10 delivery fee with X.

 select action